MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-resource-organization.md

 ## Custom location

-When planning for the deployment of Azure Arc-enabled data services in [directly connected mode](/azure/azure-arc/data/connectivity), consider that additional resources name ["Custom Location"](/azure/azure-arc/platform/conceptual-custom-locations) will be provisioned and will be projected in your Azure subscription.
+When planning for the deployment of Azure Arc-enabled data services in [directly connected mode](/azure/azure-arc/data/connectivity), consider that additional resource, ["Custom Location"](/azure/azure-arc/platform/conceptual-custom-locations) will be provisioned and will be projected in your Azure subscription.

 ![Azure Arc-enabled data service Custom Locations and namespace mapping](../media/arc-enabled-data-svc-sql-mi-custom-location-namespace-mapping.png)